-

 NAAAP San Jose (https://sanjose.naaap.org) cultivates and empowers Silicon Valley’s Asian and Pacific Islander (API) leaders through professional development, community service, and networking events featuring thoughtfully curated programming that reflects the Silicon Valley’s unique business and cultural needs.

-NAAAP is a 501(c)3 non-profit organization that provides APIs with resources that will advance their careers and help them become great leaders and valuable employees.
-Currently, there are NAAAP chapters in major cities across the United States, Canada, and China.
+NAAAP is a non-profit organization that provides APIs with resources that will advance their careers and help them become great leaders and valuable employees.
+Currently, there are NAAAP chapters in major cities across the United States and Canada.

 Marynka Rojas Gorgen posted an article